VOLUME 3 NUMBER 3 / MARCH 2007

 Tech engineering group supports aphasia program

-LUBBOCK – The American Institute of Chemical Engineers Texas Tech University Student Chapter presented a check to support the Aphasia Group Therapy Program in the School of Allied Health Sciences.
+LUBBOCK – The American Institute of Chemical Engineers Texas Tech University Student Chapter presented a check to support the Aphasia Group Therapy Program in the School of Health Professions.

 Aphasia is a language impairment resulting from brain damage.
 People with aphasia may have problems in speaking, reading, writing and understanding the meaning of spoken or written words.
 The goal of the group therapy sessions is to maximize speech and language abilities while also reducing the effects of aphasia on communication.
 Group members meet once per week for an hour.